 My Fantasy is Just a Mirror

-A black room.
-Four simple walls.
-No windows.
-No lights.
-Now waking up from a hollow, disconnected, dreamlike state, his head hurt, searing at either temple.
-Putting a hand to the left of which, his mind picked up where it left off before the void’s inevitable collapse.
+After a period of time had passed, his mind picked up where it left off before the inevitable collapse of his Abyss.
 His inner voice showed a semblance of concern, having escaped from his own torpor.

 I need fresh air…